 Summer thunderstorms, winding passes, sweeping views over mountains and valleys.
-Meerka, buffalo and lion, not forgetting the Cape mountain zebra the park was formed to protect.
+Meerkat, buffalo and lion, not forgetting the Cape mountain zebra the park was formed to protect.
 These are a few of the things that make this place special.
-To find out what else is in store when you visit, here’s a beginner’s guide to the Mountain Zebra National Park in the Eastern Cape, South Africa.
+To find out what else is in store when you visit, here’s a beginner’s guide to the Mountain Zebra National Park.

 Scenic game drives and walking trails give you a chance to enjoy the clear air and peaceful mood.
 Swimming pools and shaded picnic spots along the river’s edge provide welcome relief from the heat in summer, whereas winter is a time for blazing log fires and a warming glass of red wine as snow sprinkles the peaks and high plateaus.

 You’ll find the park on the R61 some 12km from Cradock on the way to Graaff-Reinet in the malaria-free Eastern Cape.
 It’s about 260km or a three-hour drive from Port Elizabeth on the N10.

 Almost 70km of the park’s 100km of road is easy to navigate in a normal sedan.
 There are three 4x4 loops – Juriesdam, Sonnenrust and Umngeni – for those with 4x4s but these may be closed in wet weather.
 You need a high-clearance vehicle to get to the park’s two mountain cottages.